O2br/RIntegrationPack/scripts/README.md

 ## Survival Analysis
-Survival Analysis can be used to predict the probability of an event occuring, such as a component failure or a customer being lost.
+Survival Analysis can be used to predict the probability of an event occuring over time, such as a component failure or a customer being lost.
 This script uses the Cox Regression algorithm to quantify the effect of each independent variable on the likelihood that an event will occur at some point in the future.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |